-Students undertake teaching and / or research duties within their institution.
-You may be ask to keep office hours and to mark exam papers which will be time spent away from your PhD.
+You undertake teaching and / or research duties within their institution.
+You may be asked to keep office hours and to mark exam papers which will be time spent away from your PhD.
 However, you will also gain academic experience and may be involved directly in the research work of senior members of staff.

 A small number of institutions (e.g. Asia e University) do not require you to supply a research proposal or to identify prospective supervisors when you apply.
 You will then be assigned a supervisor by the institution and you will develop your thesis proposal while at the institution.

 Health requirements are often part of the admission process and public universities will have strict restrictions.
 You may need to, at your own expense, provide a medical report that attests to the fact that you are in good health.